Studentship Application Guidance Notes

 Please enter details of your funding source: SLT CDT Funding

 What stage are you at with your funding?: The funding has been confirmed

-Note: Do not worry if you see a message stating "Centrally administered scholarship applications for the 2021 academic year are now closed.
-If you want to apply for a scholarship your start date should be September 2023 or later."
+Note: Do not worry if you see a message indicating that centrally administered scholarship applications for the 2023 academic year are closed.
 All CDT places are associated with funding (which is separate from the University’s centrally administered scholarships) - funded places are still available; you do not need to apply separately for funding.

 You need to provide two academic references for your application.
 These should be supplied by academic staff at university-level institutions where you've previously studied.
 If you've been out of education for the last two years, you can send one academic reference plus one from your current employer if you wish.